Stuyk/rebar-altv/docs/api/server/player/player-clothing.md

 // Clear clothing removes all clothing and resets to default clothing values clothing.clearClothing();

-// This will set the absolute value of a clothing component, meaning it can be any number.
-// However, it is not guarenteed to work.
-Instead look into using setClothingComponent with a dlc hash. clothing.setClothingComponentAbsolute('shoes', 5, 0, 0);
-clothing.setClothingComponentAbsolute('mask', 5, 0, 0);

-clothing.setPropComponentAbsolute('glasses', 5, 0);

 // This will remove a specific clothing component clothing.removeClothingComponent('shoes');
 clothing.removeClothingComponent('mask');